 A great new article by Peter Larard is available, covering the relatively-unknown "Indonesian Confrontation", which required much effort from 3 Squadron's Sabre crews in the mid-1960s, and for which a Battle Honour has only recently (rather belatedly!) been awarded to the Squadron.

 Fred Eggleston was a 3 Squadron Tomahawk pilot who was captured in Africa in 1941.
 He later escaped from Italy across the Alps into Switzerland.
 We've recently added several beautiful new illustrations of the alpine passes that Fred and his party crossed (with the assistance of many brave Italian civilians):

-Click Here to see our Archived 2010 "What's New" Entries
+Click Here to see our Older "What's New?"
+Entries